-12.1 Decisions about the most appropriate enforcement action to be taken will be made in line with this policy and based on professional judgement, legal
+- 12.1 Decisions about the most appropriate enforcement action to be taken will be made in line with: - this policy - professional judgement, - legal guidelines and advice, - Statutory codes of practice and priorities set by the Council and/or Central Government. - 12.2 The Director for Housing, Neighbourhoods and Building Services has the delegated authority, in accordance with the Council's Scheme of Delegation to Officers to take action under a range of legislation, e.g. the service of enforcement notices.

-- guidelines and advice, statutory codes of practice and priorities set by the Council and/or Central Government. - 12.2 The Director for Housing and Property has the delegated authority in accordance with the councils Scheme of Delegation to Officers within the Councils constitution to take certain action under a range of legislation, e.g. the service of enforcement notices. - 12.3 A decision to instigate any type of enforcement action by the Private Sector Housing Team will be taken by the Private Sector Housing Manager (as delegated by the Director of Property and Housing) in consultation, if required with the Councils legal Team.
+12.3 A decision to instigate any type of enforcement action will be taken by the Head of Private Sector Housing or a delegated Manager/ Officer in accordance with the councils Scheme of Delegation in consultation.